buildspace/buildspace-projects/Solana_And_Web3/en/Section_1/Lesson_1_Getting_Started_With_Solana.md

 One thing we really love at buildspace is the insane creativity people put into their projects.
 Make this project your own and do things however you see fit.

-**If all you doing is copy/pasting code then this won't be that fun.**
+**If all you're doing is copy/pasting code then this won't be that fun.**

 The base web app code I provide is just to get you started.
 Change things up.
 Maybe you hate the colors I used.
 Change it.
 Maybe you want to make the site more anime themed.
 Do it.